jelliuk/bitwarden_gcloud/README.md

 Before you start, ensure you have `compute-rw` scope for your bitwarden compute vm.
 If you used the `gcloud` command above, it includes that scope.
 If not, go to your Google Cloud console and edit the "Cloud API access scopes" to have "Compute Engine" show "Read Write".
 You need to shut down your compute vm in order to change this.

 Modify the script to set your local timezone and the time to schedule reboots: set the `TZ=` and `TIME=` variables in `utilities/reboot-on-update.sh`.
-By default the script will schedule reboots for 04:00 UTC.
+By default the script will schedule reboots for 05:00 GMT.

 From within your compute vm console, type the command `toolbox`.
 From within `toolbox`, find the `utilities` folder within `bitwarden_gcloud`. `toolbox` mounts the host filesystem under `/media/root`, so go there to find the folder.
 It will likely be in `/media/root/home/<google account name>/bitwarden_gcloud/utilities` - `cd` to that folder.